srabonty-mazumder/security/threadModel.md

 #  a) Security hygiene:
 ### What basic security practices should everyone follow?
-To protect ourselves from unwanted accidents or hazards everyone should follow some basic security practices for example for daily life in winter time in Finland everyone should ware good winter clothes, a cap, and a boot to protect themselves from extreme cold weather.
+To protect ourselves from unwanted accidents or hazards everyone should follow some basic security practices for example for daily life in winter time in Finland everyone should wear good winter clothes, a cap, and a boot to protect themselves from extreme cold weather.
 In this way, it’s very important to follow basic security practices to protect our personal information and digital devices from various threats like hacking, data breaches, and identity theft.
 Some basic security practices that everyone should practice are listed below:
 •	Use strong and unique passwords in our email and social media accounts.

 •	To ensure extra protection of our device, mobile, and different accounts we could use Multi-Factor Authentication (MFA).

 •	Regularly update operating systems, applications, and devices to fix security vulnerabilities

-•	Use biometrics lock such as face or fingerprint in our device to prevent device hacks or another security hazards.
+•	Use biometrics lock such as face or fingerprint in our device to prevent device hacks or other security hazards.

 •	Regularly back up important files to cloud or one drive service.